jdmonin/JSettlers2/doc/Readme.developer.md

 comments often mention a hash from a master commit.
 Version 2.0.00 was split off right after releasing version 1.1.13.

 v3 is the experimental branch with major architectural changes.
+**Protobuf**: Until the server, client, and bots are completely converted to use protobuf internally, temporary SOCMessage.toMsg/toProto methods will convert back and forth as needed.

 Once 2.0.00 is out, we'll follow the usual jsettlers model: Because jsettlers2.x.xx is mature at this point, Each minor release is a